exceptionnotfound/LINQExamples/README.md

 That sample project includes a fully-functional command-line application which you can use to call many different LINQ examples.
 It also includes a copy of the Northwind database, so that you can see how LINQ-to-Entities works against real data.

 Happy Coding!

+## About

+Article wrote by @exceptionnotfound.
+Original can be found [here](http://www.exceptionnotfound.net/linq-for-beginners).